Inklingo

 nounB1general

-Use 'sentido' when referring to the general idea, purpose, or logical sense of something, rather than a dictionary definition.
+Use 'sentido' when referring to the underlying idea, logic, purpose, or common sense of something.

 A simple illustration showing a tangled string or puzzle piece resolving itself into a clear, single line, symbolizing clarity and meaning.